Coach Adam Cohen '89 Leads Effort to Explore Creation of a Putnam County Community Center

 A story in the Banner-Graphic notes that "Greencastle doesn't have a lot of places for indoor activities right now and that a community center would fulfill that need.
 Cohen, who works at DePauw University and spends a lot of his time at the Lilly athletic center, said there is a waiting list of approximately 100 people in the community hoping for memberships into that facility.
 He said the Lilly Center is simply not large enough to support the community at large and serve the students at the same time."

 The article by reporter Adam Coates -- which details a Monday night meeting -- continues, "Cohen told the crowd of several dozen people that the average price to construct a similar facility was between $3 million and $7 million, with an average annual operational cost of $700,000."
-Cohen, who also serves as aquatics director, NCAA compliance officer and part-time instructor of kinesiology at DePauw, says of a community center, "I think the people really want it.
+Cohen, who also serves as aquatics director, NCAA compliance officer and part-time instructor of kinesiology at DePauw, earned a master's degree from DePauw in 1989.
+He says of a community center, "I think the people really want it.
 I think the question is always how to pay for it."

 Access the complete text at the newspaper's Web site.Back